heyrichardshi/studentvue-reporter/README.md

 # studentvue-reporter

-A tool to help programmatically generate reports for students using the (StudentVue API)[https://github.com/StudentVue/StudentVue.py].
+A tool to help programmatically generate reports for students using the [StudentVue API](https://github.com/StudentVue/StudentVue.py).

 A `credentials.json` file is required.
 Format:
 ```json